JoineryHQ/wp-caplog/README.md

 * URL of the page on which the change was made.
 * Whether or not the action was initiated by wp-cli.
 * A detailed list of every capability added and/or removed from each affected role.
-* (Note that changes to the Administrator role are not logged, because this role already has "all capabilities".)

 To conserve disk space, any log entries over 365 days old are periodically removed.